DonAnthonyLee/BeSunPinyin/README.md

 Copy the file named "SunPinyin.so" to add-ons directory (like /boot/home/config/add-ons/input_server/methods/) of input server, then restart input server or system.

-*Note: Copy the file /boot/home/config/non-packaged/add-ons/input_server/methods/ when using HaikuOS without creating .hpkg.*
+*Note: Copy the file to /boot/home/config/non-packaged/add-ons/input_server/methods/ when using HaikuOS without creating .hpkg.*

 If anything blocked booting, you can press the SPACE when booting and select "Disable user add-ons" to disable it.